Here’s the secret to writing a great whiteboard video title:

 Bonus tip: Want to know how good or bad your whiteboard video titles – or any other headline, for that matter – is?
 Pop it into a headline analyzer tool like this one.
 It will evaluate your headline based on an algorithm, and score it on a 100-point scale.

 Now, it’s not the most accurate way to judge how terrific your headline is – it is an automatic tool, after all.
 But any title that scores 70 points and above should be usable.
-So just test a bunch, pick the one you like best, and use it for your whiteboard animation video!
+So just test a bunch, pick the one you like best, and use it for your whiteboard and cartoon animation video!

 Remember: your whiteboard video lives and dies by its title